Voices of Texas History

 This painting of the Alamo by artist Theodore Gentilz, a French immigrant, is considered the most accurate image of the mission and presidio complex ever rendered.
 Gentilz interviewed eyewitnesses and had access to the Alamo ruins before they were rebuilt by the United States Army in 1850.
 The original painting was owned by C.H.
 Mueller of San Antonio and was destroyed by fire circa 1906.

 About Rick Perry

-Governor Rick Perry, a native of Paint Creek, has been governor of Texas since 2000.
+Rick Perry, a native of Paint Creek, was governor of Texas from 2000 to 2015.
 For more information about Governor Perry and his initiatives, please visit the website for the Office of the Governor.